I am a Practitioner

 OTBNZ Registered Practitioner Logo Style Guide (PDF)

-The OTBNZ has recently adopted a new “OTBNZ Registered Logo” for practitioner use.
+The OTBNZ has a “OTBNZ Registered Logo” for practitioner use.
 If you would like to use this logo then please email enquiries.